simeonackermann/leds-asp-f-ontologies/ontologies/building/README.md

 (Eine Wand eine vom Boden ausgehende größtenteils undurchlässige Struktur.)
 A wall is a stracture that is going out from the ground and mostly impermeable.

+### barrier
+Barriere is a mostly impermeable structure that is preventing something from passing without separating a pyhsical room in multiple pyhsical rooms.